waydabber/m1ddc/README.md

 ## Identification methods

-The following display identifcation methods are supported, and corresponds to the following strings
+The following display identification methods are supported, and corresponds to the following strings

 |Method|Related display attributes|
 |--:|:--|